 What is an incompetent cervix?

-An incompetent cervix is also called cervical insufficiency.
-The cervix is the bottom part of your uterus (womb).
-Normally, the cervix remains closed during pregnancy until your baby is ready to be born.
-A normal pregnancy lasts for about nine months.
-An incompetent cervix may begin to open at 4 to 6 months of pregnancy.
-At this time, the cervix may begin to thin and widen without any pain or contractions.
-The amniotic sac, also called the bag of water, bulges down into the opening of the cervix until it breaks.
-This may cause a miscarriage or premature (early) delivery of your baby.
+An incompetent cervix is a condition that causes your cervix to start opening at 4 to 6 months of pregnancy.
+The cervix is the bottom part of the uterus.
+Normally, the cervix remains closed for the full 9 months of pregnancy.
+An incompetent cervix begins to thin and widen without any pain or contractions.
+The amniotic fluid sac may bulge down into the opening of your cervix until it breaks.
+This can cause a miscarriage or premature delivery or your baby.

 What causes an incompetent cervix?